MicrosoftDocs/architecture-center/docs/solution-ideas/articles/multi-region-web-app-multi-writes-azure-table-content.md

 This architecture provides a high availability solution for a web application that uses massive amounts of data.
-It is a flexible approach that can provide a global solution that distributes applications and data to keep it close to users.
+It's a flexible approach that can provide a global solution that distributes applications and data to keep it close to users.

-The architecture requires custom replication software.
-This can be challenging to create, depending on the applications and the configuration.
+The architecture requires custom replication software. depending on the applications and the configuration, this can be challenging to create.

 Here are some possible configurations:

-- **Active/Passive:** There is a primary region that normally provides service to all users.
-There is also a standby region that becomes active when the primary region cannot function.
+- **Active/Passive:** There's a primary region that normally provides service to all users.
+There's also a standby region that becomes active when the primary region can't function.
 When the primary system is active, a replication service replicates database changes to the standby region.
-- **Active/Active:** There is a primary region that normally is active, providing read service to nearby users and write service to all users.
+- **Active/Active:** There's a primary region that normally is active, providing read service to nearby users and write service to all users.
 One or more other regions are active and provide read-only service to nearby users.
 Writes are always directed to the primary region, and reads are always directed to the nearest active region.

-   As with the Active/Passive configuration, there is a standby region that becomes active when the primary region cannot function.
+   As with the Active/Passive configuration, there's a standby region that becomes active when the primary region can't function.
 When the primary system is active, a replication service replicates database changes to the read-only regions and the standby region.
 When the standby region is active, the replication service replicates database changes to the read-only regions.

    One drawback to this approach is the high latency of write operations.
 - **Multi-active:** There are multiple active regions, each capable of providing full service to users.
 User activity is always directed to the nearest active region.